Covenant University Library (Centre for Learning Resources): History

 The history of the library dates to the opening of the university in 2002.
 The library occupied the ground floor of a wing of the College of Business and Social Sciences until 2004 when the library building was completed.
 The building has three floors with a space of 11,300 square metres with a seating capacity of 3,500.
 It is an imposing glass structure, which portrays learning and research as the major activities in the University.
 The library's operations were automated using in-house software from 2002 to 2004.
 This software became inadequate when the collections of CLR exceeded 10,000 volumes, when the Library migrated to 'Alice for Windows' software in 2004.
 In 2011 the library implemented Millennium ILS software from Innovative Interfaces, which provided a web interface with access to the catalogues of other libraries.

 The library serves over 8,079 students and 458 faculty members.
 It is the second university library in Nigeria to develop an institutional repository using EPrints, an open-source self-archiving software.
-The repository has consistently ranked the best in West Africa by the in the Webometrics Ranking of World Universities.
+The repository has consistently ranked the best in West Africa in the Webometrics Ranking of World Universities.